amueller69/Law-School-Notes/Bar-Review/Evidence.md

 ### Attorney-Client Privilege

 * Apply to communications:
-  * intended to be confidential between client and attorney
+  * **intended to be confidential between client and attorney**
     * presence of essential third parties does not destroy
     * FRE 502 provides protection against inadvertent disclosures
       * Not a waiver if reasonable steps were taken to prevent it and promptly rectify error
       * Also not waiver in current proceeding if previously waived through disclosure to federal office/agency or in other federal proceeding (potentially state ones too if there are no conflicts b/w state and federal waiver rules)
-  * AND made for the purpose of seeking, obtaining, or offering legal advice/assistance
+  * **AND made for the purpose of seeking, obtaining, or offering legal advice/assistance**
     * Does not necessarily require attorney to agree to represent; statements made in initial consultation may still be privileged
     * Nor does it matter whether legal assistance relates to present case
-* Things that are not privileged, either by definition (first two) or exception (other four)
+* Things that are NOT privileged, either by definition (first two) or exception (other four)
-  * Statements to attorney not made for the purpose of seeking/obtaining legal advice/services
+  * (1) Statements to attorney not made for the purpose of seeking/obtaining legal advice/services
-  * Since privilege applies only to communications, it does not extend to actions, physical evidence, or pre-existing documents (e.g., can't attach a bunch of old records to email to lawyer in order to exclude them from discovery)
+  * (2) Since privilege applies only to communications, it does not extend to actions, physical evidence, or pre-existing documents (e.g., can't attach a bunch of old records to email to lawyer in order to exclude them from discovery)
-  * If legal services were sought in furtherance of the commission of a crime/fraud
+  * (3) If legal services were sought in furtherance of the commission of a crime/fraud
-  * Where legal dispute is between attorney and former client and communications are relevant to issues (e.g., legal malpractice actions)
+  * (4) Where legal dispute is between attorney and former client and communications are relevant to issues (e.g., legal malpractice actions)
-  * Where two parties now adverse to each other were formerly joint clients, either party can bring in past joint-communications w/ attorney related to previous they had in common
+  * (5) Where two parties now adverse to each other were formerly joint clients, either party can bring in past joint-communications w/ attorney related to previous they had in common
-  * Where client is now deceased and communications are relevant to dispute between parties who all claim under the deceased client
+  * (6) Where client is now deceased and communications are relevant to dispute between parties who all claim under the deceased client

 ### Doctor-Patient Privilege

-* Protects confidential information communicated to physician or psychiatrist for purpose of , and thus relevant to, obtaining treatment
+* Protects confidential information communicated to physician or psychiatrist for purpose of, and thus relevant to, obtaining treatment
   * Needs to happen within the boundaries of the professional relationship; complaining about your back to your neighbor, who happens to be a doctor, is not privileged
-* Physician-patient privilege has not been firmly established in federal common law (only psychiatrist-patient), though most states have statutes to this effect
+* Physician-patient **privilege has not been firmly established in federal common law** (only psychiatrist-patient), though most states have statutes to this effect
-  * In federal question cases, likely does not apply
+  * In federal question (arising under) cases, likely does not apply
 * Exceptions: similar to attorney-client, there is exception where in furtherance of a crime as well as in legal disputes between doctor and patient

 ### Privileges Between Spouses

-* Spousal Immunity - person cannot be forced to testify against their spouse in a criminal (but not civil) case
+* Spousal Immunity - person **cannot be forced to testify against their spouse in a criminal** (but not civil) case
   * Applies to any type of testimony, although spouse can voluntarily elect to testify
   * To apply, marriage must be valid at time of trial
-* Confidential Marital Communications - prevents spouse from being required to disclose confidential communications w/ spouse in their marriage, while also prohibiting one spouse from doing so voluntarily without the consent of the other
+* Confidential Marital Communications - prevents spouse from **being required to disclose confidential communications** w/ spouse in their marriage, while also prohibiting one spouse from **doing so voluntarily without the consent of the other**
   * Unlike spousal immunity, the marriage only needs to be valid when the communication is made (not at the time of the trial)
   * Does not apply when spouses suing each other (e.g., divorce) or if spouse is being charged for crime committed against spouse or their children
   * Like other privileged relationships, can be waived if made in presence of third parties and is inapplicable to protect against communications made in furtherance of crime/fraud